Sunlight forced my eyes open.

 Carved patterns adorned the beige ceiling, slightly blurred by the few hundred meters of distance.
 All I could tell was that it was a Gothic spire, part of a castle.

-Carefully, I turned toward the source of light—only to be met with a blinding burst of gold.
+Carefully, I turned toward the source of light, only to be met with a blinding burst of gold.
 It stung so fiercely I shut my eyes immediately.
-Turning my head away, it took a long moment before the darkness behind my lids began to clear.
+It took a long moment before the darkness behind my lids began to clear.

 When I opened them again, I looked in the opposite direction.
 All around me stretched endless floating clouds, and far off in the distance, a wall loomed faintly.
 Atop that wall sat a stone angel cradling a jar.
 Crystal-clear water with a bluish tint poured from the jar’s mouth, cascading over carved reliefs and forming an image of countless angels in flight.